FENTANYL CITRATE- fentanyl citrate injection, solution

 As a technique to attenuate the responses to surgical stress without the use of additional anesthetic agents, doses of 50 to 100 mcg/kg (0.05 to 0.1 mg/kg) (1 to 2 mL/kg) may be administered with oxygen and a muscle relaxant.
 In certain cases, doses up to 150 mcg/kg (0.15 mg/kg) (3 mL/kg) may be necessary to produce this anesthetic effect.
 It has been used for open heart surgery and certain other major surgical procedures in patients for whom protection of the myocardium from excess oxygen demand is particularly indicated, and for certain complicated neurological and orthopedic procedures.

-2 mL fill in a 2.5 mL Carpuject™ Single-use cartridge with Luer Lock for the Carpuject™ Syringe System.
+2 mL fill in 2.5 mL Carpuject™ Single-dose cartridge with Luer Lock for the Carpuject™ Syringe System.

 Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
 Consider these risks when handling Fentanyl Citrate Injection.
 Strategies to reduce these risks include proper product storage and control practices for a C-II drug.
 Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.